Raging Climate fine art prints

 You can read about them in my “Decoding Plant Genomes” book and see the original, delicate black-and-white drawings that inspired the vibrantly colored “Raging Climate” fine art prints.
 Some of the pictures are drawings of these model organisms:

-• Zea maize: Maize (corn) and the many colors that transposons (jumping genes) create
+• Zea mays: Maize (corn) and the many colors that transposons (jumping genes) create

 • Arabidopsis thaliana: The tiny, delicate plants shown in a climate-controlled chamber